troy0820/benchmark-operator/docs/cyclictest.md

 # cyclictest

-[cyclictest](https://manpages.debian.org/jessie/rt-tests/cyclictest.8) is a performance testing tool for real-time kernels, that helps us qunatify latencies.
+[cyclictest](https://manpages.debian.org/jessie/rt-tests/cyclictest.8) is a performance testing tool for real-time kernels, that helps us quantify latencies.
 Latency is the time between the occurence of an event (like an interrupt) and the time that the event is handled.
-Cyclictest measures the amount of time that passes between when a timer expires and when the thread which set the timer actually runs, thereby helping us quantiy latencies.
+Cyclictest measures the amount of time that passes between when a timer expires and when the thread which set the timer actually runs, thereby helping us quantify latencies.

 The goal of the cyclictest workload in the benchmark-operator is to run cyclictest inside of a container and measure the latency per core.
 This is done by running one SCHED_FIFO thread per core.
-The workload also gives the option to run [stress-ng] to rum some SCHED_OTHER tasks along with
+The workload also gives the option to run [stress-ng] to run some SCHED_OTHER tasks along with
 SCHED_FIFO real-time tasks which are higher priority.

 ## Running cyclictest

 Given that you followed instructions to deploy operator, you can modify [cr.yaml](../config/samples/cyclictest/cr.yaml) to your needs.
 It is recommended to define pod requests and limits when running cyclict test, to give guaranteed CPUs to the pods.
-It is also expected to have the realtime kernel installed with required isolation for pods using the [Performance Add-On Operator](https://github.com/openshift-kni/performance-addon-operators).
+It is also expected to have the real-time kernel installed with required isolation for pods using the [Performance Add-On Operator](https://github.com/openshift-kni/performance-addon-operators).

 An example CR might look like this